-(11) SEGMENT AND GEOGRAPHIC REPORTING
+(12) SEGMENT AND GEOGRAPHIC REPORTING

-The Company has three reportable segments - domestic wholesale sales, international wholesale sales, and retail sales, which includes e-commerce sales.
+The Company has three reportable segments - domestic wholesale sales, international wholesale sales, and direct-to-consumer sales, which includes e-commerce sales.
 Management evaluates segment performance based primarily on net sales and gross profit.
 All other costs and expenses of the Company are analyzed on an aggregate basis, and these costs are not allocated to the Company's segments.
-Net sales, gross margins, identifiable assets and additions to property and equipment for the domestic wholesale, international wholesale, retail sales segments on a combined basis were as follows (in thousands):
+Net sales, gross margins, identifiable assets and additions to property and equipment for the domestic wholesale, international wholesale, direct-to-consumer sales segments on a combined basis were as follows (in thousands):